You can (usually) go without being insured for 2 years before your no claims bonus expires.

-And that’s because no-claims discounts only apply for every full year of insurance you go claim free.
+That's because no claims discounts only apply for every full year of insurance you go claim free.

 If you've been driving someone else's car as a named driver and then decide to take out your own car insurance, you won't get any benefit from not making any claims on their policy.

 There are a few companies that will let you build up a no claims bonus as a named driver, but you'll only be able to use it if you take out your own car insurance with them.

 If you're a named driver as well as having your own insurance, and you make a claim as a named driver, you won't usually lose your no claims bonus.
 Most of the time it affects the policyholder.

 You can transfer your no claims bonus to a new car, if you switch your car mid-way through your policy.but you'll (usually) lose the no claims bonus you've built up for the year.